Skip to content

 Schematic showing where to connect the two voltages up to on an nRF53 SoC.

-The image below shows a photo of two wires soldered onto the bulk capacitance on these two power rails.
+This is a placeholder for the reference: fig-soldered-wires-to-nrf53-to-provide-two-voltage-rails shows a photo of two wires soldered onto the bulk capacitance on these two power rails.
 These two wires go off to external power supplies (ground is connected via a ground test point elsewhere).

 Picture of two wires soldered onto the XX and XX pins of a bricked Nordic nRF5340-QKAAD0 MCU so that the internal voltage rails can be provided by external power supplies.